 - National Committee Member – Caritas Australia

-- Board Director - Families Australia, the Association of Children's Welfare Agencies, Foyer Foundation, NSW Council of Social Service and Benevolent Society.
+- Board Director – Families Australia, the Association of Children's Welfare Agencies, Foyer Foundation, NSW Council of Social Service and Benevolent Society.

 In addition, Robert served on a number of university advisory boards, including the Queensland University of Technology's Centre for Philanthropy and Nonprofit Studies Advisory Board, the Australian Catholic University Community Engagement Advisory Committee and the University of Sydney Law School Advisory Board.

 Robert holds degrees in commerce and law from the University of NSW.
-He was made a Member of the Order of Australia in 1994, is a recipient of the Centenary medal, and was awarded an honorary doctorate by the Australian Catholic University in 2001, and is now an Adjunct Professor at that University.
+He was made a Member of the Order of Australia in 1994, is a recipient of the Centenary medal, and was awarded an honorary doctorate by the Australian Catholic University in 2001.
+He also held an honorary appointment as Adjunct Professor at that University concluding 2013.